Samurai In Love

 “What kind of situation?” she asked as he was giving her pieces of the fish.

-“That’s a story for another day,” he replied after some hesitation as they began to eat.
+“That’s a story for another day,” he replied after some hesitation before they began to eat.
 He then changed the subject before his decision to keep some secrets became too awkward.

 “What about you?
 Why are you not married yet?”